 Domestic violence or abuse under penal code 273.5 is a common problem.
 Though victims don’t normally come out and publicly speak about it, it happens every day.
-In fact, in a study conducted by United Nations, 22% of women have experienced domestic violence in her lifetime.
+In fact, according to domestic-violence-law.com, 22% of women have experienced domestic violence in her lifetime.
 This is alarmingly high and it has to stop.
 Domestic violence laws are implemented to help the victims and empower them to report their abusers.
 Reporting the abusers will help stop the rising numbers of victims of domestic abuse and violence.

 What qualifies as domestic abuse?